gardener/gardener/docs/usage/shoot_serviceaccounts.md

 Apart from this you should wait for at least `12h` to make sure the control plane and system components receive a new token from Gardener.

 ## Signing Key Secret

+> 🚨 This field is deprecated and will be removed in a future version of Gardener.
+Do not use it.

 The `.spec.kubernetes.kubeAPIServer.serviceAccountConfig.signingKeySecretName.name` specifies the name of `Secret` in the same namespace as the `Shoot` in the garden cluster.
 It should look as follows: